jnstockley/AddressBookCLI/README.md

   - Added Credit
   - Added closing message
   - Added link to GitHub page

-What's to come in later versions
-  - RSA Encryption with a public and private key
-  - More ways to manipulate the data on the MySQL server
-  - Program Updater
-  - The ability for the program to produce logs
-  - Better UI for inputting field name
-  - Ability to create new addresses and occupations when adding a new person
-  - Better Handling of connection loss
-  - Check for duplicate entries

 Any other questions tweet me on twitter @jackstockley_ and Ill add it here